 He towers over all our Ithumba elephants

 He towers over all our Ithumba elephants.
-Looking miniscule beside him are Mulika, Yatta, Nasalot and Kinna, the largest and oldest Matriarchal elephants within the Ithumba unit, who diligently and with a conscientiousness that humbles any human watch over and protect the other 26 younger orphans in their extended orphaned Ithumba “family”.
+Looking miniscule beside him are Mulika, Yatta, Nasalot and Kinna, the largest and oldest matriarchal elephants within the Ithumba orphan herd, who diligently - with a conscientiousness that humbles any human - watch over and protect the other 26 younger orphans in their extended Ithumba “family”.
 Although wary of the human Keepers, and rightly so having lived through three decades of wholesale poaching slaughter in the late seventies, eighties and early nineties, he tolerates the humans that are with the orphans - testimony yet again, were any needed, that elephants can communicate sophisticated messages to one another in a mysterious way.
 How else would a wild elephant who has lived through such troubled times, and witnessed such harassment at the hands of dreaded humans, behave in such a way?

 We have given him a name “Rafiki”, the Swahili word for “Friend”, and a friend of the orphans he certainly is, patiently waiting outside the stockades when Yatta brings back the two milk dependent babies within her group for their milk feed in the early mornings, at the noon mud bath, and in the late evenings.
 Those two are Orok, the ex Amboseli baby who has been adopted by Nasalot, and Ol Malo, Yatta’s favourite calf.
 That the older elephants understand that these two youngsters still need their milk is another factor that testifies to the human-like intelligence of elephants and that they take the trouble to return them at the correct times is very touching.